2023 Charities & Schools

 Charities or schools are invited to use the Twilight Runway Challenge as a fundraiser.
-CMPP is all about community and collaboration; we will cover the event costs so that 100% of sponsorship raised by your supporters goes to your cause.
+Community Matters Partnership is all about community and collaboration; once event costs are covered,, 100% of sponsorship raised by your supporters goes to your cause.

 If you are taking part for a charity, please set up an online fundraising page such as Justgiving.
 If you require fundraising material, then contact the relevant charity who can help.